Set Attribute Associations

 - Click Attributes.

-- Select an attribute dimension, for this exercise, select Intro Date from the Attribute Name column.
+- Select an attribute dimension.
+For this exercise, select Intro Date from the Attribute Name column.

 - Click the right arrow next to Associated Attributes to associate the selected attribute to the regular dimension you selected in step 4.